Voninc/.github/profile/README.md

 ## Join Us?🌟

 Joining Voninc is easy!
-Simply create an issue in the "Become-A-Member" repository to express your interest in becoming a member of our community.
+Simply [create an issue](https://github.com/Voninc/Become-A-Member/issues/new/choose) in the [`Become-A-Member repository`](https://github.com/Voninc/Become-A-Member)  to express your interest in becoming a member of our community.
 Once your request is approved, you'll gain access to our projects, discussions, and resources.

 ## Projects 📦